 Decorating the holiday Christmas tree can be a great family activity.
 When our daughters were young, we designed an approach to decorating the tree which became one of the most mindful and enjoyable activities of the season.
-Both our daughters are in college now, but this tradition has served us well for fifteen years.
+Both our daughters are in their 20’s, but this tradition has served us well for more than fifteen years.

 We first displayed our growing and eclectic collection of ornaments on the table, ranging from simple pre-school treasures to ornaments fit for the tree of a Russian Czar, and then took turns selecting and hanging one ornament at a time.